-- Base + coconut milk + freeze-dried pineapple.
+- Base + coconut milk (found in the diary section) + freeze-dried pineapple.

 - Can we say tropical beach vacation?
 One sip of the paradise drink, and you will feel like you are in paradise drinking from a coconut.
 It is THAT good! (yes, this is hands down my favorite!)

 White Sugar- ½ cup - Use equal parts white sugar and water to create a simple syrup.
 For a vegan drink, use organic or vegan sugar.